top of page

 5130 Alcona Rd between US-23 & Lake Shore Dr

+*Picture.
 Allegan book p.
-88. Photo of School p.
-88. Known as Westview, Klomparens and Becksvoort School names.
-History of Allegan County.
-Pic
+88. Photo of school.
+Known as Westview, Klomparens and Becksvoort School.
+History of Allegan County

 Allegan